Avigit-dev/Llama3RAGSharepoint/README.md

 # Medicompanion RAG Application

-🌟 Welcome to the Medicompanion Chatbot! 🤖💊 This RAG application leverages LangChain, Ollama, and the LLaMA 3.2 model to revolutionize healthcare conversations.
+🌟 Welcome to the Example Chatbot! 🤖💊 This RAG application leverages LangChain, Ollama, and the LLaMA 3.2 model to revolutionize healthcare conversations.
 Experience intelligent, engaging interactions designed to assist users with information related to fitness and health supplements..
 Dive in! 🚀

 ## Directory Structure